Start digging through your closet for all your red, white and blue, because the Greater Milwaukee area has got a lot of exciting plans for you.

 4th of July Parade and Hometown Celebrations at Cedarburg

 The morning of the fourth, make sure to head to Cedarburg to celebrate Independence Day with music, food and games.
-The award winning Carolina Crown, a drum and bugle corps, will be kicking off the celebration by leading the parade down Washington Avenue.
 As the parade winds down, the excitement remains!
 Live music will be performed all day, along with entertainment for people of all ages.
-After a long day of food, music, and fun don’t miss the patriotic concert by the Cedarburg Civic Band at 8 p.m. followed by a firework show.
+After a long day of food, music, and fun don’t miss a patriotic concert followed by the fireworsk show.

 Independence Day Celebration at Old World Wisconsin